tfgg/yournextmep/_candidates/eu2014/ukip/bill-etheridge.md

 person: bill-etheridge
 region: west-midlands
 party: ukip
-title: West Midlands - UKIP - Bill Etheridge
+title: Bill Etheridge is running for MEP in West Midlands for UKIP
 incumbent: false
 ---